pgailinas/videoqa-representation-comparison/docs/index.md

 The **Baseline Pipeline** establishes a performance reference by processing the original NExT-QA videos directly with the Qwen2-VL-7B multimodal foundation model.

-The **CLIP Representation Pipeline** combines reusable shared `clip_video` and `clip_text` representations and performs multiple-choice VideoQA using the shared Fusion MLP classifier.
+The **CLIP Representation Pipeline** combines reusable shared `clip_video` and `clip_text` question-answer representations and performs multiple-choice VideoQA using the configured representation-based prediction method.

-The **Autoencoder Representation Pipeline** trains a self-supervised video autoencoder, generates experiment-specific `autoencoder_video` representations, and combines them with the same shared `clip_text` representations using the identical Fusion MLP classifier.
+The **Autoencoder Representation Pipeline** trains a self-supervised video autoencoder, generates experiment-specific `autoencoder_video` representations, and combines them with the same shared `clip_text` question-answer representations using the same configurable prediction framework.

-By maintaining identical text representations, classifier architecture, prediction methodology, and evaluation procedures across both representation-based pipelines, the framework isolates the contribution of the video representation itself while providing a direct comparison against the baseline Qwen2-VL pipeline.
+By maintaining identical text representations, evaluation procedures, and candidate-generation workflow across both representation-based pipelines, the framework enables controlled comparison of different video representation sources while also supporting evaluation of multiple multimodal prediction methods.

 ---